GwendolyneFreddy/Shuri-Ninja/README.md

 - <a href="https://www.baldursgateworld.fr/lacouronne/members/freddy_gwendo.html">Gwendolyne</a> for having completed the WeiDU coding, made it EE compatible, and proofread the translation.

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/34134-stuff-of-the-magi/">mod forum</a>.</br>
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="next to come">mod forum</a>.</br>

 ##